 Tips for Flying With a Baby

-Flying with a baby from Boston is a new experience.
-Even seasoned travelers have worries when journeying with an infant for the first time.
+Each time you fly with an infant, it is a new experience.
+Even seasoned travelers will worry before traveling with a baby for the first time.
 The different regulations can be confusing, and large airports like the Boston Logan International Airport might overwhelm parents and babies alike.

-Many parents have questions when it comes to flying from Boston with a baby.
-These top tips for flying with a baby can ease your concerns and help you feel prepared.
+Many new parents have questions about to flying from Boston.
+These top tips for flying with a baby can help ease your concerns and make you feel prepared.

 How Old Should a Baby Be to Fly?

-Whether you have the all-clear from the pediatrician to fly with your baby or are flying with a toddler, here are some of the documents you’ll need:
+Whether you are flying with a baby or a toddler, here are some of the documents you’ll need:

 • Passport: All children need a passport if flying internationally.

 • Birth certificate: Some airlines require documentation for proof of age for children under 18.
-It’s a good idea to bring the baby’s birth certificate in case you need it.
+It’s a good idea to bring your baby’s birth certificate in case you need it.

 • Letter of consent: If a single parent travels internationally with a minor child, they may need a letter of consent from the other parent.
 In some cases, you also need the letter for domestic travel.
 The custody plan you share with your child’s other parent should detail your agreement.